Oman–Saudi Arabia border: History

 Historically there was no clearly defined boundary in this part of the Arabian peninsula; at the start of the 20th century the Ottoman Empire controlled the western coast and Britain the east and south (ruled indirectly via the Sultan of Oman and local sheikhs and emirs), with the interior consisting of loosely organised Arab groupings, occasionally forming emirates, most prominent of which was the Emirate of Nejd and Hasa ruled by the al-Saud family.
 Britain and the Ottoman Empire theoretically divided their realms of influence in Arabia via the so-called 'Blue' and 'Violet lines' in 1913–14, however these agreements were rendered null and void following the collapse of the Ottoman Empire after the First World War.

 During the First World War an Arab Revolt, supported by Britain, succeeded in removing the Ottomans from much of the Middle East; in the period following this Ibn Saud managed to expand his kingdom considerably, eventually proclaiming the Kingdom of Saudi Arabia in 1932.
 Ibn Saud refused to recognise the Anglo-Ottoman lines and lay claim to large parts of the eastern Arabian hinterland (the so-called ‘Hamza line’).

 On 25 November 1935 British officials met with Ibn Saud in an attempt to finalise a frontier between the new kingdom and its coastal protectorates, including Oman, which was ruled by an independent sultan under heavy British influence.
 The conference proved abortive however and the issue remained unresolved.
 In 1955, following an attempt by Saudi Arabia to assert its control over the Buraimi Oasis on the Oman-UAE border, Britain stated that it would unilaterally use a slightly modified version of the 1935 'Riyadh line' henceforth.

-Following talks held in 1989, on 21 March 1990 a border treaty was signed between King Fahd of Saudi Arabian Oman's Sultan Qaboos at Hafr al-Batin, and then ratified in May 1991.
+Following talks held in 1989, on 21 March 1990 a border treaty was signed between King Fahd of Saudi Arabia and Oman's Sultan Qaboos at Hafr al-Batin, and then ratified in May 1991.
 This agreement finalised the border at the 1955 modified Riyadh line.
 On-the-ground demarcation then followed with the assistance of the German aerial photography company Hansa Luftbild, being completed in 1995.